maxx/alexa-nyc-mta/README.md

 Todo:

+* Move to ruby/sinatra.
+Can't stand the spaghetti anymore.
-Summarize all line delays/outages rather than spilling each status
+* Summarize all line delays/outages rather than spilling each status

 # Running